Aslıhan Koruyan Sabancı: Career

 Aslihan chef and author, internationally recognized for her healthy recipes designed for everyday life.
 Her published works focus on a healthy, gluten free Mediterranean diet, and her upcoming books expand into other natural, nutritious recipes.

 Miss World

 Aslihan won the title of Miss Turkey in 1991 and represented Turkey in the 41st Miss World Beauty Pageant on December 21,1991 in Atlanta, Georgia, finishing in the top ten semifinalist, also winning title ‘European Queen of Beauty.'

 Education and early career

-In 1996, Aslihan graduated from Texas A&M University, where she studied Economics.
-After university, Aslihan moved to Milan to pursue a joint MBA from Cornell University, USA and the SDA Bocconi University, Italy.
+In 1996, Aslihan graduated from Texas A&M University, where she studied economics.
+After university, Aslihan moved to Milan to pursue a joint MBA from Cornell University, United States and the SDA Bocconi University, Italy.